Cenay/TRFA-Doco/ActiveCampaign/summer-camp.md

 Bookeo Product ID: 214RPTHWK13ECCFB7002
 Bookeo Custom Field (More Info): 214RPTHWK13ECCFB7002_93AF4X97

+UPDATE: {1/5/2023}
+New fields added to separate the Summer, Spring and Winter dates into thier own fields so the automations will be updated to reflect the changes.

 ### Requirements
 The summer camp event is held each summer, and lasts about 11 weeks.
 Our automation's goal is to capture details about their kids (for future followup and offers), notify them of the FAQs and other info they need to have a good summer camp experience.
 We also will follow up after the camp to solicit feedback.

 ## PROCESS
 ### Customer
  1) The customer will start at the [TRFA site](https://therealfoodacademy.com/), on the [Summer Camp](https://therealfoodacademy.com/summer-camp/) page.
-(Winter Camp version is: https://therealfoodacademy.com/the-best-winter-camp-in-miami/)
+[Winter Camp](https://therealfoodacademy.com/the-best-winter-camp-in-miami/) and [Spring Break Camp](https://therealfoodacademy.com/spring-camp/) are here respectively.
  2) Once they click the **Bookeo Book** button and "book" a week of camp, they will complete payment on the Bookeo interface (embedded into site).
  3) They will receive the email asking (from AC, see below) for more information and will complete that as well.
 (This is a Gravity Form which will push/update data to the ActiveCampaign contact record that matches the email address).
 Note: These insertions update the Kids Info sets which include: Name, Birth Date, Allergies and More Info.
 There are 3 kid 'sets'.
  4) After camp session ends, customer gets a new email from AC requesting feedback.
 Email they receive sends them to the [feedback](https://therealfoodacademy.com/feedback-on-kids-summer-camp/) page.